 Fibromyalgia and chronic fatigue syndrome share many common characteristics,

 and may be misdiagnosed as each other, or both misdiagnosed as depression. ...more »

 People who have fibromyalgia can experience a wide variety of symptoms, and the types and severity of symptoms can vary between individuals.
-However, fibromyalgia is marked by widespread pain, tenderness and stiffness in the muscles and fibrous tissues throughout the body for at least three months and tenderness and pain in at least 11 of 18 specific tender points of ...more symptoms »
+However, fibromyalgia is marked by widespread pain, tenderness and stiffness in the muscles and fibrous tissues throughout the body for at least three months and tenderness and pain in at least 11 of 18 specific tender points of the ...more symptoms »

 The most effective treatment plan for fibromyalgia uses a multifaceted approach.
 Treatment plans are also individualized to best address the severity of fibromyalgia, the patient's age, lifestyle, medical history and other factors.

 Medications commonly used to treat fibromyalgia include over-the-counter anti-inflammatory medications.
-These include acetaminophen (Tylenol) ...more treatments »
+These include acetaminophen (Tylenol) and ...more treatments »

 A diagnosis of fibromyalgia may be overlooked or delayed because some physicians and providers are not familiar with the disorder, and because it can be difficult to make a diagnosis.
 In addition, some symptoms, such as widespread pain, fatigue, sleep disturbances, numbness, and headache can mimic symptoms of other conditions.
-These include chronic fatigue syndrome, ...more misdiagnosis »
+These include ...more misdiagnosis »

 Symptoms of Fibromyalgia